mayerrobert/jmurmel/lambda/README.md

 For more details on the language supported see `murmel-langref.lisp`.)

-JMurmel features tail call optimization, dynamic as well as lexical environments, and has garbage collection c/o Java.
+JMurmel features tail call optimization, dynamic as well as lexical environments, a trace facility (trace and untrace function calls) and has garbage collection c/o Java.

 The interpreter, REPL, compiler as well as generated compiled Jars all run on top of the JVM.